mapokapo/simecs/README.md

 ### Lightweight

-This package uses no dependencies and is made of around 200 lines of code.
-300 if you count the `@mapokapo/simecs/core` package.
+SimECS uses no dependencies and is made of around 250 lines of code.
+350 if you count the `@mapokapo/simecs/core` package.

-Every piece of code is written with performance in mind, and the ECS library is designed to be as lightweight as possible.
+Every piece of code is written to be as simple and modular as possible, so you can easily understand and modify it to fit your needs.

 ### Customizable

-Every aspect of the ECS library is customizable.
-You can create your own components, systems, and hooks, and even system schedules to fit your needs.
+Every aspect of SimECS is customizable.
+You can create your own components, systems, hooks, and even system schedules to fit your needs.

-The example above mostly contains `@mapokapo/simecs/core` components, systems, hooks, and schedules, which are not part of the ECS library itself but are pieces of code built on top of the ECS library.
+The example above mostly contains code from `@mapokapo/simecs/core`, which is not an integral part of SimECS itself but contains common objects that can be used to implement a simple MVP.

+The main part of SimECS, along with the `App` class, is only composed of the following classes:

 #### Components